Higher-rank instantons sheaves on Fano threefolds: Generalities

 We will see that in the even index cases, this lower bound is actually sharp; whilst for the odd indices further constraints will be required.

-The second main steps consists in the actual construction of instantons for all values of $k$ bigger then the minimal one.
+The second main step consists in the actual construction of instantons for all values of $k$ greater than the minimal one.

-\begin{remark} The technique of the elementary transformation that we applied in Lemma \ref{lem:et}, is used in \cite{Faenzi} to prove the existence of rank 2 instanton bundles of high charge on Del Pezzo threefolds.
-Performing indeed the elementary transformation of a $\mu$-stable instanton bundle $E$ along a line $l\subset X$ (that is not jumping for $E$):
+\begin{remark} The technique of the elementary transformation that we applied in Lemma \ref{lem:et} is also used in \cite{Faenzi} to prove the existence of rank-2 instanton bundles of high charge on Del Pezzo threefolds.
+Performing the elementary transformation of a slope-stable instanton bundle $E$ along a line $l\subset X$ which is not a jumping line of $E$, we get